Educorreia932/FEUP-LPOO/docs/README.md

 if statement where we could appply the refactor method **Introduce Null Object** by creating a subclass that will perform the role of a null object, create a method isNull() and replace the code in the correct places.

+The [Route6 Class](../src/main/java/lpoo/pokemonascii/data/Route6.java) is another example of the strong use of switch statements.
+The whole class is a group of functions full of switch statements.
+This class represents the only map of the game.
+The map is made of 4 zones.
+For each zones there are different elements.
+For that reason, we use the switch cases as a resource to define the elements for each case.

+This situation could be changed using the same refactor mentioned before.
+We would create subclasses, one for called Zone and subclasses of Zone.
+By doing this, we would be able to easily define the different behaviours for each zone without getting the help of switch cases.

 #### Change Preventers - Parallel Inheritance

 Whenever we create a subclass for [Option class](../src/main/java/lpoo/pokemonascii/data/options/Option.java),